thenexthub/Codira/stdlib/public/Jupyter/README.md

 `%include` directives let you include code from files.
 To use them, put a line `%include "<filename>"` in your cell.
-The kernel will preprocess your cell and replace the `%include` directive with the contents of the file before sending your cell to the Swift interpreter.
+The kernel will preprocess your cell and replace the `%include` directive with the contents of the file before sending your cell to the Codira interpreter.

 `<filename>` must be relative to the directory containing `swift_kernel.py`.
 We'll probably add more search paths later.